hashicorp/nomad/website/source/guides/operations/upgrade/upgrade-specific.html.md

 ---
-layout: "docs"
+layout: "guides"
 page_title: "Upgrade Guides"
-sidebar_current: "docs-upgrade-specific"
+sidebar_current: "guides-operations-upgrade-specific"
 description: |-
   Specific versions of Nomad may have additional information about the upgrade process beyond the standard flow.
 ---

-# Upgrading Specific Versions
+# Upgrade Guides

-The [upgrading page](/docs/upgrade/index.html) covers the details of doing a standard upgrade.
+The [upgrading page](/guides/operations/upgrade/index.html) covers the details of doing a standard upgrade.
 However, specific versions of Nomad may have more details provided for their upgrades as a result of new features or changed behavior.
 This page is used to document those details separately from the